hanezu/hanezu.github.io/_posts/2017-04-12-Replace-derivatives-in-back-propagation.md

   which can be used to compute the result on any element of the desired three dimensional array

-Which says, condensing the derivative *tensors* is not only possible, but also an important trick when back-prop through the neural networks.
+Which says, _condensing_ the derivative 'tensor monsters' into a simple formula is not only possible, but also an important trick when back-prop through the neural networks.

 1. TOC